-The list focuses on one shampoo per active ingredient and sticks to those active ingredients that are currently approved by the FDA (you can review the FDA approved list of active ingredients).
+The list focuses on one shampoo per active ingredient and sticks to those active ingredients that are currently approved by the FDA (you can review the FDA approved list of active ingredients); with the exception of tea tree oil.
 Alternative shampoos which use these same active ingredients also exist and may be found mentioned throughout, yet, there are not as throughout discussed.

 - How the active ingredient works